\n

 Weekly — not monthly

-Most Washington DC bookkeeping services reconcile once a month.
+Most E-commerce bookkeeping services reconcile once a month.
 We do it every week — your numbers are never more than 7 days stale.

 🛡️